agocorona/haste-perch/README.md

 The basic element is a "builder" that has a "hole" parameter and a IO action about what element will be created.
 The hole contains the parent of the element being created.
 Upon created, it is added to the parent and return itself as parent of the next elements.
 To append two elements, both are added to the parent.

-The Monad instance is there in order to use the do notation, that add a new level of syntax, in the style of the package blaze-html .
+The Monad instance is there in order to use the do notation, that add a new level of syntax, in the style of the package blaze-html.
 This monad invoques the same appending mechanism.